syncfusion-content/blazor-docs/blazor/multiselect-dropdown/style.md

 ## Change the PopupWidth

 Customize the width of the popup using the [PopupWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupWidth) property.
 The default value of the `PopupWidth` is `100%`.
-If popup width unspecified, it sets based on the width of the DropdownList component.
+If popup width unspecified, it sets based on the width of the MultiSelect component.

 {% highlight Razor %}